LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 ==================================

-This section might have been placed earlier, but by placing it here, you should realize that you will have a *lot* of data and concepts to deal with.
+This section might have been placed earlier, but from reading all the way to here, you should realize that you will have a *lot* of data and concepts to deal with.

 The manner in which you deal with all the data and ideas is very important